viktoriaz32/ABTest-Ecommerce-BlackFriday/README.md

 ## Project Description

-Three dashboard tabs were created, each answering different business questions for the simulated supplement e-commerce store during Q4 2024.
+Three dashboard tabs were created for this report, each answering different business questions for the simulated supplement e-commerce store during Q4 2024.

 ### Sales and Financial Overview